 Group Name What aspirations for Tukwila's future did you hear?

 Completion of Tukwila Village,.

 More diverse housing choicesnew condos, senior housing, new homes.

 Diverse leadership.

 More active and visible Police activity.

-The International Boulevard a more "neighborhood" feeling community.
+■ The International Boulevard a more "neighborhood" feeling community.

 Create a market place for development.

-Change image.
+■ Change image.

-Touch-A-Truck Increase police presence on TIB and Tukwila Village.
+Touch-A-Truck ■ Increase police presence on TIB and Tukwila Village.

 Policing Tukwila International Blvd.

-Tukwila Safer.
+Tukwila Government & Community ■ Safer.

-Government & Community Prettier "tree city".
+Prettier "tree city".

 Affairs Golf course.

+Committee for Community center.

-Committee for the SW King Co.
-Chamber Community center.
+the SW King Co.
+Chamber

-Tukwila Historical Society Hope to improve all areas of the City.
+Tukwila Historical Society ■ Hope to improve all areas of the City.

-Tukwila Extend cooperative spirit to embrace all cultural groups.
+Tukwila Pastors Extend cooperative spirit to embrace all cultural groups.

-Pastors Encourage eople settle here - less transience.
+■ Encourage eople settle here - less transience.
 Need more affordable single family homes.

-A casino free community &amp; incentive for healthy businesses to replace them.
+A casino free community & incentive for healthy businesses to replace them.

-Intra-city transportation - Tukwila Trolley.
+■ Intra-city transportation - Tukwila Trolley.

 More sidewalks, bicycle lanes.

 New businesses and more jobs for residents.

 More entry level, unskilled positions for immigrant community.

 More services for immigrants - orientation.

 Extended community center offerings for lower income children.

 Expanded job and skills training available.

-Group Name What aspirations for Tukwila's future did you hear?
-Tukwila School Board Better types of housing (lack of 3-bedroom apts. - or more of a "flat" concept for multigenerational families).
-A place where people start here and stay here.
-Connectivity of parks and trails.
-Transportation to and from hubs (i.e. TCC from the Blvd.; mall to another hub - some type of shuttle service).
-More youth facilities near the Boulevard.
-Better access to family health care services.
-On-site or very close daycare facilities for teachers and staff - need improved access to daycares in general.
-Community partnerships, more businesses involvement in schools, increased public/priva partnerships.
-Some type of a family/kids/social services levy to help maintain or create programs for kid outside of school hours, positively impact family health needs and encourage people to stay in Tukwila.
-Parenting classes.
-Work towards being more 21st century. (i.e. digital speed signs by each school; increased band width throughout the City; Emergency notification delivered via phones/cell phones/emails).
-More sidewalks to be built for students that walk home.
+Tukwila School Board

+- Better types of housing (lack of 3-bedroom apts. or more of a "flat" concept for multigenerational families). - A place where people start here and stay here. - Connectivity of parks and trails. - Transportation to and from hubs (i.e. TCC from the Blvd.; mall to another hub some type of shuttle service). - More youth facilities near the Boulevard. - Better access to family health care services. - On-site or very close daycare facilities for teachers and staff need improved access to daycares in general. - Community partnerships, more businesses involvement in schools, increased public/private partnerships. - Some type of a family/kids/social services levy to help maintain or create programs for kids outside of school hours, positively impact family health needs and encourage people to stay in Tukwila. - ▶ Parenting classes. - Work towards being more 21st century. (i.e. digital speed signs by each school; increased band width throughout the City; Emergency notification delivered via phones/cell phones/emails). - More sidewalks to be built for students that walk home.